DerrickDarrell/Creality-Ender-3-V3-SE-KE/SE+KE Y Rails Conversion/README.md

 I have made two versions of this mod.
 One for MGN9H rails and MGN12H rails.
 I recommend using MGN12H.. but its up to you.

-For those installing the rails in the SE, you might need to print the alternate rail adapter.
+For those installing the rails in the SE, you will need to print the alternate rail adapter.
 The main plate could hit the rear post before activating the endstop switch.

 If you like my work consider [buying me a ko-fi](https://ko-fi.com/derrickdarrell) ☕😊 Your support is greatly appreciated.